trant22t/data-science-nanodegree/starbucks_optimization_strategy/uplift_models/README.md

 For a full description of what Starbucks provides to candidates see the [instructions available here](https://drive.google.com/open?id=18klca9Sef1Rs6q8DW4l7o349r8B70qXM).

 ## Approaches
-- Two-model approach: This approach consists building two seperate models for treatment and control groups.
+- **Two-model approach**: This approach consists building two seperate models for treatment and control groups.
-These models tell us the likehood of a customer to purchase when they receive the promotion offers and when they don't, respectively.
+These models tell us the likelihood of a customer to purchase when they receive the promotion offers and when they don't, respectively.
 After these two classifiers are constructed, we score all customers using both models.
 Thus, each customer now has two probabilities and the difference between these two is the uplift score.
-- Class transformation approach: This approach includes creating a new target variable which corresponds to the group of customers who will buy if receive promotions.
+- **Class transformation approach**: This approach includes creating a new target variable which corresponds to the group of customers who will buy if receive promotions.
 Specifically, the new response variable is equal to one if the customer belongs to the treatment group and they do purchase.
 In all other cases, the target takes on value zero.
 Our problem could then be solved with a standard binary classification model.
 We'll want to send promotions to customers whose target is one in this case.
-- Treatment indicator variable approach: In order to incorporate the information of whether one receives promotion or not while building one single model, we use the treatment column itself as a predictor in our classifier in addition to other features.
+- **Treatment indicator variable approach**: In order to incorporate the information of whether one receives promotion or not while building one single model, we use the treatment column itself as a predictor in our classifier in addition to other features.
 Then, to predict whether a new individual is likely to respond favorably to the promotions, we set this treatment dummy indicator to be both 0 and 1.
 Specifically, for each unseen customer, we apply the trained model on the